 Smooth scalability during testing

 Software testing can also help uncover other issues to make a system run better.
 Online shops can benefit from performance and loading testing to handle a sudden surge of traffic.
 Tests like these will require high computing power to simulate the conditions needed to get relevant results.
-Cloud computing is the perfect solution for these scenarios since these platforms can scale resources to handle extensive testing.
+Cloud computing software testing is the perfect solution for these scenarios since these platforms can scale resources to handle extensive testing.
 Using the almost-unlimited scalability of these platforms gives organizations all the resources they need to perform any testing task.

 Access to diverse testing environments